robinrojh/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case 9: Editing the details of a client**
+**Use case 9: Editing the details of a Client**

 **MSS**

 1. User requests to list all Client(s).
 (UC5)
-2. User sends in a command that requests to edit the details of a client at a specified index.
+2. User sends in a command that requests to edit the details of a Client at a specified index.
-3. Networkers returns a success message as well as an updated client within the Client list.
+3. Networkers returns a success message as well as an updated Client within the Client list.

    Use case ends.